Advanced Tutorial

 option indicates that only the region of the mesh is preserved in the flattened tomogram, without extrapolation.
 Other parameters are the same as those in the GUI.

 The checkerboard pattern visualizes the xy coordinates in the flattened tomogram, while the color represents the y coordinates in the flattened tomogram.As before, MPicker samples points in texture coordinates (uv) with a distance of more than 10 and performs thin plate interpolation.
-The only difference here is that we fit three functions of uv to describe xyz separately.
+The only difference here is that three functions of uv are fit to describe xyz separately.

-You might notice that the membrane here is not as flat as before.
+The membrane here might not be as flat as before.
 This deviation might occur during the surface generation process, as Poisson surface reconstruction is a type of implicit method.

 Now, reopen MPicker: